How Much Do Facebook (Meta) Ads Cost in Australia?

 There is no fixed price, but here is the range most small AU businesses operate in:

-Below roughly A$10 a day, Meta struggles to gather enough data to optimise, so very small budgets often underperform per dollar.
+What is the smallest you can spend on Facebook ads?
+Meta technically lets you run an ad for as little as about A$1–$5 a day, but the smallest spend that actually works is around A$10 a day (roughly A$300 a month).
+Below that, Meta struggles to gather enough data to optimise, so very small budgets often underperform per dollar.
 It is usually better to run a focused campaign properly for a month than to trickle a few dollars a day indefinitely.
+If you want to see how Meta's minimums compare with Google Ads and other channels, our marketing costs in Australia guide lays the numbers side by side.

 What a Meta lead can actually cost